 International Investment Law and Financial Regulation: Towards a Deliberative Approach

-- International Investment Law and the Global Financial Architecture (Edward Elgar), by C. J. Tams, S. Schill, R. Hofmann (eds.), pp. 57-89
+- International Investment Law and the Global Financial Architecture (Edward Elgar), C. J. Tams, S. Schill, R. Hofmann (eds.), pp. 57-89

 - Matthias Goldmann